 Les Monts Grantez, Neolithic Passage Grave

 An independently family-owned fishmongers and restaurant offering a divine taste of our seas from their converted WWII bunker on top of the bay.
-Sample their fish BBQ alfresco style accompanied with Jersey Royals, a glass of wine and unbeatable views all the way to Corbiére.
+You can find their wonderful display of lovely seafood at the historic Beresford Fish Market in the centre of St Helier.